DevExpress-Examples/dashboard-react-app-get-started/readme.md

 * [Startup.cs](./asp-net-core-server/Startup.cs)
 <!-- default file list end -->

-# Dashoboard for React - Get Started - Client-Side Dashboard Application
+# Dashboard for React - Get Started - Client-Side Dashboard Application

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with React.
 Use it as a template when you need to create a similar web application.